A Different Way of Brain Processing: Dyslexia

 Society’s general understanding of dyslexia predominantly focuses on problems with reading and writing.
 Dyslexia, however, is far more multi-faceted than this, with an abundance of additional characteristics shaping how dyslexic minds work.
 While dyslexia can create difficulties at school and in day-to-day life, it can also provide people with different strengths and skills, which are often overlooked.

 This collection of books, ‘A Different Way of Brain Processing’ gives a broader understanding of dyslexia, celebrating its diversity rather than seeing it as a disability.
 By considering both the strengths and challenges dyslexia can create, I aim to encourage and inspire those with dyslexia, as well as inform those around them.
+The books were informed by face to face interviews, questionaires, current research surrounding Dyslexia and my personal experience.
 Dyslexics often have an alternative perspective on the world.
 Instead of trying to make children less dyslexic, we should aim to be better at being dyslexic.

 If you are interested in reading about the Creative Dyslexia workshops I run please see here.